Is a focus group the right market research approach for your business? Find out below, and receive tailored quotes from top market research agencies

-Many businesses are unaware of the kinds of benefits using focus groups can have.
-A key market research tool, focus groups are often used in order to gain a better insight into different behaviours and opinions of consumers regarding products, brands and services.
+Many businesses are unaware of the kind of benefits focus groups can offer.
+A key market research tool, focus groups can deliver deeper insights into how consumers interact with products, brands, and services.

 What is a focus group?

-A focus group is a kind of qualitative research method which puts a group of people together in a room in order to discuss specific topics.
-These could include brands, companies or products as well as finding out different attitudes about a subject or a figure (politicians for example).
+A focus group is a form of qualitative market research, in which a group of individuals come together to discuss specific topics.
+These could include brands, companies, or products, as well as prominent societal figures, such as politicians.

-Focus groups are usually conducted on behalf of a business or organisation, using a market research company who specialise in conducting, recruiting and evaluating focus groups, using experience and knowledge gained through years of working in the industry.
+Focus groups are usually conducted on behalf of a business or organisation, with the help of a market research firm.
+The best market research companies specialise in recruiting, conducting, and evaluating focus groups, using tactics and knowledge gained through years of industry experience.

 The advantages of focus groups